 While the buyer’s agent definitely acts as a counterweight to the listing agent, negotiating the price down on the buyer’s behalf, they still brought that qualified buyer to the table in the first place.
 That’s a huge benefit to the seller, and the entire point of the seller offering a buyer’s agent commission; to attract a qualified buyer.

 On top of that, there’s the practical aspect.
 Buying a home is difficult, and the buyer has just put up a sizable down payment, acquired financing, and jumped through a lot of other hoops.
 Adding a commission on top of that financial burden could put the entire transaction into question.
 On the other hand, the seller has just received a huge payout, in the form of the sale proceeds.
 It’s much easier for the seller to pay the commission than it is for the buyer.

 You can also look at it this way: in the big picture, the commission is baked into the price of the home.
+Sellers receive roughly 5.82% more money for a home when using an agent, compared to selling it on their own.
 If commission didn’t exist, the price of the home would likely be 6% lower.
 From that perspective, you could argue that the buyer is paying the commission, since it’s already been factored into the sale price.

 In the next section, we’ll cover exactly when and how the realtor fees are extracted from the sale proceeds, and how they’re split among the different parties involved in the sale.

 The vast majority of realtors work for commission only, meaning that they only get paid if they sell houses.
 According to industry data, only 1% of all Realtors work on a salary-only basis, and 12% or less work under some kind of hybrid salary-commission arrangement.
 That means that more than 88% of realtors rely totally or in part on commission to make a living.